eszterkj/invoice-system/README.md

 HTML was selected as the invoice document format because it can be generated without additional dependencies and can be opened directly in a web browser.

-### Hazardous / fragile products
+### Hazardous products

-The provided data model contains an `IsHazardous` property, while the task description refers to specially marking fragile products.

-The implementation uses the provided `IsHazardous` property and marks these products as `HAZARDOUS` on the generated invoice.
+The implementation uses the provided `IsHazardous` property and marks hazardous products as `HAZARDOUS` on the generated invoice.

 Discount-eligible products are marked as `DISCOUNTED`.